geetheshtg/RISE-lab-IITM/README.md

 # Details
-The file with documented commands is given here software->QSPI->qspi_micron.c To view the documentation of the file, download the repository and run it using doxygen.
+The file with documented commands is given here software->QSPI->qspi_micron.c.

+To view the documentation of the file, download the repository and run it using doxygen.
 Follow the procedure given below to run doxygen.

 # Doxygen